AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 * **Score Breakdown** - Individual assessment components and their weightings for a module
 * **Course Record** - Collection of completed courses with grades for GPA calculation
 * **Review** - Student feedback and experiences shared about a specific course
+* **Rating** - Numerical evaluation of a course's quality, used to compute average ratings displayed to students

 ## Instructions for manual testing